Frédérique Constant: Runabout product line

 The Runabout range is a main collection of Frederique Constant and is designed to pay tribute to the runabout gentlemen's sports boats of the Roaring Twenties.
 The company has sponsored the Hélice Classique Genève and Lake Tahoe Concours d'Elegance boating events, which have showcased vintage wood boats.
+In the same spirit, Frédérique Constant supports the conservation and preservation work of the Riva Historical Society, a Milan-based association dedicated to preserving classic Riva boats.

 Vintage rally line and sponsorships

 Since 2004, Frederique Constant has sponsored several classic car rallies worldwide, and it develops limited-edition watches for each of these sponsorships.
 The sponsorships have included Healey Challenges, Peking to Paris, and the Carrera Panamericana.

 Horological Smartwatch

 In 2015, the Frederique Constant and Alpina brands introduced the "Horological Smartwatch", a smartwatch product with motion and sleep tracking functions that uses a secondary analog dial rather than a screen for its display – giving the timepiece a more classic look than other such devices.
 The lack of a display screen also provides significant power saving – enabling a battery life of two years or more, in contrast to other smartwatches that must be charged daily.
 This product line uses "MotionX" core technology, licensed from the California-based company Fullpower Technologies and was developed in a joint venture known as Manufacture Modules Technologies (MMT).